postmannen/steward/README.md

 Run CLI command on a node.
 Linux/Windows/Mac/Docker-container or other.

+Will run the command given, and return the stdout output of the command when the command is done.

+#### REQnCliCommandCont

+Run CLI command on a node.
+Linux/Windows/Mac/Docker-container or other.

+Will run the command given, and return the stdout output of the command continously while the command runs.

 #### REQTailFile

 Tail log files on some node, and get the result sent back in a reply message.